amateurdeveloperof31/Tkinter-MOCS-Cricket-Simulator/README.md

 Cricket Simulator

 A Python-based cricket simulator that allows users to simulate a cricket match between two teams.
-The simulator includes features like coin toss, selection batting/bowling, and match result calculation.
+The simulator includes features like coin toss, selection batting/bowling, match result calculation, and database save.

 Features
 - Coin Toss: Simulate a coin toss to determine which team bats or bowls first.